Pinehurst Resort: History

 Pinehurst was founded by Boston soda fountain magnate James Walker Tufts.
 He purchased 5500 acre for approximately $1.25 per acre in 1895, and opened the Holly Inn New Year's Eve of that year.
 The first golf course was laid out in 1897-98, and the first championship held at Pinehurst was the United North and South Amateur Championship of 1901.
 Pinehurst's best known course, "Pinehurst No. 2," was completed in 1907 to designs by Donald Ross, who became associated with Pinehurst for nearly half a century.
 After Pinehurst No. 2 was opened in 1907, Donald Ross said that the course was, "The fairest test of championship golf I have ever designed."

 From 1902-1951, Pinehurst was the home of the North and South Open, which was one of the most prestigious golf tournaments in the United States at that time.
-Pinehurst is still home to the annual North and South Amateur Golf Championships, a series of tournaments which includes a Men's Championship, inaugurated in 1901, and the Women's Championship that began two years later.
+Pinehurst is still home to the annual North and South Amateur Golf Championships, a series of tournaments that includes a Men's Championship, inaugurated in 1901, and the Women's Championship that began two years later.

 Pinehurst in 1901.
 The No. 1 course had square sand greens at that time.
 The No. 2 course was converted from oiled sand greens to Bermuda turf in 1935.

 The first PGA Tour major staged at Pinehurst was the PGA Championship in 1936, won by Denny Shute.
 In 1951, the resort hosted the Ryder Cup, and, in 1991 and 1992, it was the venue for The Tour Championship.

 In 1999, Pinehurst staged its second major, the U.S. Open, won by Payne Stewart at the No. 2 course.
 There is currently a statue behind the 18th hole at Pinehurst No. 2 showing Stewart's famous victory pose after making a putt on the 18th hole to defeat Phil Mickelson.
 The U.S. Open returned in 2005, won by New Zealand's Michael Campbell.
 In 2011, Pinehurst No. 2 completed a $2.5 million, year-long renovation led by Bill Coore and Ben Crenshaw.
 The goal was to revert the course back to the original Donald Ross design.